koneke55/sk.github.io/_pages/about.md

 selected_papers: true # Display selected publications
 # TODO: Verify selected papers are properly marked in bibliography
 social: true # Display social media icons at the bottom
-# TODO: Verify all social links in _data/socials.yml are working
+# Social links are configured in _data/socials.yml

 announcements:
   enabled: false # includes a list of news items (set to true to show news)